infinum/accessibility-mobile-standards/docs/guidelines/platforms/android/guideline_operable_android.md

 - link is defined as unclear label or button and has no additional description provided

 - link is part of the longer text and implemented using ClickableSpan so TalkBack users are not aware of link existence

-#### Additional notes

-This guideline covers point 2.4.4 Link Purpose (In Context) - Level A of the WCAG standard.

 ---